purpleidea/mgmt/docs/language-guide.md

 and can be used for other scenarios in which one statement or expression would be better represented by a larger AST.
 Most nodes in the AST simply return their own node address, and do not modify the AST.

+This stage also implements the class nesting when it finds class names with colons that should be nested inside of a base class.
+Currently this does modify the AST for efficiency and simplicity.

 #### Scope propagation